Thursday, 16 May 2013

 Vortices forming on the back side of objects when the wind blows around them (exceeding a minimum speed).

 Vortex shedding allows us to understand the fluctuating vertical forces on the bridge even though the wind was blowing horizontally.
 Blunt bodies can shed periodic vortices in their wake.
 As the speed of the wind increases, vortices form on alternating sides of the down-wind side of the object.
 They then break loose and flow downstream as seen in the picture above.
 When this happens a transverse force is exerted on the object.
 The vortices generate both low and high pressure regions on the backside of the bridge.
 These are called Strouhal vortices and shed at a specific rate.
-This rate can be modelled by the equation: fs=SU/D. Where fs is the frequency of vortex shedding.
+This rate can be modelled by the equation: fs=SU/D. Where fis the frequency of vortex shedding.
 S is Strouhal constant, a constant given for a body shape.
 U represents the velocity of air flow.
 D is a characteristic dimension of the body.
 The frequency of vortex shedding of the bridge can be determined by calculating it for the cross section depicted below.

 Cross section of the Tacoma Narrows Bridge.
 The wind is blowing at 42mph (61.1ft/sec).